igmmgi/BiosemiDataFormat/README.md

 # BioSemiBDF
 Julia code for BioSemi 24 bit EEG files.
 The code can be used for:

-* reading bdf files into Julia data struct
+* reading files into Julia data struct
-* cropping the length of recorded bdf files
+* cropping file length
-* reducing the sample rate of bdf files
+* reducing the sample rate
-* selecting/reducing the number of channels in a bdf file
+* selecting/reducing the number of channels
 * writing a Julia data struct to a bdf fileformat

 ## Installation